marticodes/DropApp/ReadMe.md

 The login system is currently a simplified version, but both the database and backend code are prepared for an upgrade to a more secure structure using libraries like Passport and LocalStrategy.

-# Considerations
+# Considerations and Future Improvements

-Thanks to the user study conducted before coding the application, we gained valuable insights into the usability of our interface.
-We observed how users interacted with filters, which led us to decide on leaving all filters unchecked by default.

-Additionally, we addded the user's location information based on feedback received during the interviews.

-We decided for a local SQLite database during development to avoid the restrictions of an online solution like Firebase, like daily interaction limits.
-This implies that the changes are only visible locally, so for the final version of the app, we plan to transition to an online database to support scalability and real-world usage.
+Thanks to insights from our user study, we made several improvements to the application's usability:

+- Filters are now left unchecked by default based on user interaction observations.
+A issue that is the process of fixing is the persistence of the filters selection.
+- Location information is included.
+- A "Loading" indicator enhances user understanding.

+Other features we aim to consider for future implementation are:

+- Tutorial dialog boxes guide users through the app, to better familiarize the users.
-The login system is currently a simplified version, but both the database and backend code are prepared for an upgrade to a more secure structure using libraries like Passport and LocalStrategy.
-We plan to make this change for the final version of the app.
+- The login system  using libraries like Passport and LocalStrategy.
+- A user profile page allows users to track answered posts.
+- Users can now delete or modify their posts.

 # Instructions